johnnyji123/Eth-analysis-project-polars/README.md

 ### Ethereum (ETH) Price Analysis Project
 ### Overview: This project utilizes Python along with the libraries Polars, Seaborn, Matplotlib, and Yfinance to analyze and visualize the historical performance of Ethereum (ETH) cryptocurrency.
 The project covers various aspects, including price trends, volatility, correlation between price and volume.
-The project starts by fetching historical data for Ethereum using the Yahoo Finance API (yfinance library).
-The data is then converted into a Polars DataFrame for efficient manipulation.

 ### Technologies used:
 * Python
 * Polars